 Director of Golf & Instruction at the Wintergreen Resort.
 Geoff is a Certified Professional in Golf Operations and the 2016 MAPGA Merchandiser of the Year (resort category).
 The former Director of Instruction PGA National Resort & Spa located in Palm Beach Gardens, FL.
 Additionally, Geoff also worked at the Tam-O-Shanter Club located on Long Island, NY.

-Geoff’s playing experience has taken him around the country competing on numerous mini – tours including the Dakotas Tour and the Tommy Armour Tour in Central Florida.
-Additionally, Geoff has competed in multiple State Opens, MAPGA and Met PGA Section events.
-Geoff has won a South Florida Assistants tournament on the Champion Course at PGA National, current home to the PGA Tour’s Honda Classic and most recently finished runner up in the 2014 MAPGA Senior Match Play tournament.
+Geoff’s playing experience has taken him around the country in addition to playing in multiple State Opens, MAPGA and Met PGA Section events.
+In 2016, Geoff finished T-8 in the Professional division of the VSGA's Senior Open of Virginia and also finished runner up in the 2014 MAPGA Senior Match Play tournament.

 Head Golf Professional at Stoney Creek Golf Club and lead instructor at the Wintergreen Golf Academy.
 David is a graduate of the Golf Academy of the South with a degree in Golf Complex Operations and Management.
 Prior to Wintergreen Resort, David was employed as a golf academy assistant and assistant golf professional at the World renowned Grand Cypress Resort in Orlando, Florida.
 David Moga’s instructional experience includes: